The Samuel P. Hayes Research Library and Archives staff enjoy sharing our resources and unique collections.

 - Alternate schedules may be possible with sufficient advance notice.

-Once you are scheduled to visit, we arrange time and staffing for your visit.
+Once you are scheduled to visit, we arrange the time and staffing for your visit.
 Please let us know immediately if your plans change, you are running late, or need to make other adjustments.

 The Research Application form